knative/docs/docs/install/knative-with-operators.md

 {{< /tab >}}

 {{% tab name="Install Future Knative Serving" %}} You do not need to upgrade the operator to a newer version to install new releases of Knative Serving.
-If Knative Serving launches a new version, e.g. `ma.mi.pa`, you can install it by applying a YAML file containing the following:
+If Knative Serving launches a new version, e.g. `{{spec.version}}`, you can install it by applying a YAML file containing the following:

 ```